 Tatai utca 95., district XIV.
 Budapest

-- Note: The Train Service is Not Available Due to Reconstruction Works.
-By the Budapest-Esztergom train service from Nyugati Train Station between 26th March – 30th October every day excl.
-Mondays (the journey takes 10 minutes) get off at Vasút Múzeum station
+- By the Budapest-Esztergom train service from Nyugati Train Station only on Saturdays and Sundays (the journey takes 10 minutes).
+Get off at Vasút Múzeum station

 Departures from Nyugati Train Station on Sat-Sun

 - by buses 30 and 30A from Keleti Train Station (M2, red metro line), and Újpest Központ (M3, blue metro line) get off at Rokolya utca stop, the museum is a two-block walk towards east, or by bus 120 form Árpád Bridge Pest end (get off at the end Reitter Ferenc utca)

 - by tram No. 14 from Lehel tér (M3, blue metro line), get off at Rokolya utca stop

 - by bicycle: a cycle path leads to the museum and you can park your bike in the park for free.

 - by car – free parking in the museum’s closed parking lot.

 Tue-Fri: 10.00 – 18.00, Sat: 09.00 – 18.00, Sun: 09.00 – 17.00 Closed on Mondays (except on Easter Monday: 17 April& Whit Monday 05.
 June when the park is open)